cosmos/developer-portal/academy/2-cosmos-concepts/1-architecture.md

 <HighlightBox type="tip">

 This is meant as a design exercise.
-If you want to go from the design phase to the **implementation** phase, head to [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md), which is a completely separate exercise.
+If you want to go from the design phase to the **implementation** phase, head to [Rebuild Your Cosmos Chain With Ignite](/hands-on-exercise/1-ignite-cli/index.md), which is a completely separate exercise.

 You are free to think about design here and in the following concept pages, and then jump to a related section of the exercise.